codama-idl/codama/packages/visitors-core/README.md

 The `mergeVisitor` returns a `Visitor<T>` by accepting two functions such that:

--   The first function is used on the leaves of the Kinobi IDL and return a type `T`.
+-   The first function is used on the leaves of the Kinobi IDL and returns a type `T`.
 -   The second function is used to merge the values `T[]` of the children of a node and aggregate them into a type `T`.

 For instance, here is how we can use the `mergeVisitor` to create a nested string representation of node kinds.